theMichaelR/DECO7180/README.md

 git checkout -b <your-new-branch-name>
 - this makes a new "branch", a new place for you to make changes to help with future rollbacks if things break

-now make any changes you want to, you can use "git status" in your terminal at any time to see what files you've changed
+Now make any changes you want to, you can use "git status" in your terminal at any time to see what files you've changed.

 git add .
 - this adds all the files you've changed